 Piqué gets heated: six matches out for confronting the referee

-The RFEF Disciplinary Committee has punished Gerard Piqué, president of FC Andorra, with a six-match suspension and a two-month ban.
+The RFEF Disciplinary Committee has sanctioned Gerard Piqué, president of FC Andorra, with a six-match suspension and a two-month disqualification.
 The reason was his attitude towards the referee after the match against Albacete.
-According to the report, Piqué used an intimidating tone and pursued the referee just inches away in the tunnel of the locker rooms, showing technical and threatening discontent.
+According to the report, Piqué used an intimidating tone and pursued the referee just inches away in the tunnel to the locker rooms, showing technical and threatening discontent.

-Description: Gerard Piqué, furious, confronts the referee in the tunnel of the locker rooms, inches from his face, after his team's match.
+Description: Gerard Piqué, furious, confronts the referee in the tunnel to the locker rooms, inches from his face, after his team's match.

 Artificial intelligence already analyzes hostile attitudes in football 🤖

 Computer vision and machine learning systems are beginning to be used to detect aggressive behaviors in stadiums.
 High-definition cameras capture gestures, distances between people, and tones of voice to alert committees.
-This technology could be applied to incidents like Piqué's, evaluating in real time whether the conduct of an executive or player exceeds regulatory limits, without relying solely on the referee's report.
+This technology could be applied to incidents like Piqué's, evaluating in real time whether a director's or player's conduct exceeds regulatory limits, without relying solely on the referee's report.

 Piqué, the referee's new personal escort 😅

-It seems Gerard Piqué wanted to show that, in addition to being president, he has skills as a bodyguard.
-Of course, his client was the referee, and the protection consisted of following him just a few inches away while he lovingly explained his technical objections.
+It seems Gerard Piqué wanted to show that, besides being president, he has skills as a bodyguard.
+Of course, his client was the referee, and the protection consisted of following him just inches away while explaining, with affection, his technical objections.
 The result: six matches watching football from home.
-Hopefully the report also includes his score on the social distancing test.
+Hopefully, the report also includes his score on the social distancing test.